github/docs/content/get-started/writing-on-github/editing-and-sharing-content-with-gists/creating-gists.md

 Follow the steps below to create a gist.

-{% note %}
+> [!NOTE]

-You can also create a gist using the {% data variables.product.prodname_cli %}.
+> You can also create a gist using the {% data variables.product.prodname_cli %}.
 For more information, see "[`gh gist create`](https://cli.github.com/manual/gh_gist_create)" in the {% data variables.product.prodname_cli %} documentation.

-Alternatively, you can drag and drop a text file from your desktop directly into the editor.
+>

-{% endnote %}
+> Alternatively, you can drag and drop a text file from your desktop directly into the editor.

 1. Sign in to {% data variables.product.product_name %}.
 1. Navigate to your {% data variables.gists.gist_homepage %}.